Easter Island: 21st century

 Manu Piri symbolizes love and union between two people.
 The slogan of the current administration is "Rapa Nui hai mahatu", translated as "Rapa Nui with love".

 Fishers of Rapa Nui have shown their concern of illegal fishing on the island.
 "Since the year 2000 we started to lose tuna, which is the basis of the fishing on the island, so then we began to take the fish from the shore to feed our families, but in less than two years we depleted all of it", Pakarati said.
-On 30 July 2007, a constitutional reform gave Easter Island and the Juan Fernández Islands (also known as Robinson Crusoe Island) the status of "special territories" of Chile.
+On 30 July 2007, a constitutional reform gave Easter Island (commune of Isla de Pascua) and the Juan Fernández Islands (commune of Juan Fernández) the status of "special territories" of Chile.
 Pending the enactment of a special charter, the island continues to be governed as a province of the V Region of Valparaíso.

 Species of fish were collected in Easter Island for one month in different habitats including shallow lava pools and deep waters.
 Within these habitats, two holotypes and paratypes, Antennarius randalli and Antennarius moai, were discovered.
 These are considered frog-fish because of their characteristics: "12 dorsal rays, last two or three branched; bony part of first dorsal spine slightly shorter than second dorsal spine; body without bold zebra-like markings; caudal peduncle short, but distinct; last pelvic ray divided; pectoral rays 11 or 12".

 In 2018, the government decided to limit the stay period for tourists from 90 to 30 days because of social and environmental issues faced by the Island to preserve its historical importance.

 A tsunami warning was declared for Easter Island after the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.

 Easter Island was closed to tourists from March 17, 2020, until August 4, 2022, due to the COVID-19 pandemic.
 Then in early October 2022, just two months after the island was reopened to tourists, a forest fire burned nearly 148 acre of the island, causing irreparable damage to some of the moai.
 Arson is suspected.